baurzhan-kenzhemukhanov/MonolithicAdventureGame-Homework-1/docs/docs/Readme.md

 ### 2️⃣ Open/Closed Principle (OCP)
 The design is open for extension but closed for modification:
-- New enemy types can be added by extending `Enemy` without modifying existing code
+- New rivals types can be added by extending `Rivals` without modifying existing code
 - New items can be implemented through the `IItem` interface
 - New combat mechanics can be added by extending `CombatManager`
 - New level types can be added in `LevelManager` without changing other components